SCRT-HQ/VaporShell/docs/glossary/Add-VSApplicationAutoScalingScalableTargetScheduledAction.md

 + Rate expressions - "ratevalue unit"
 + Cron expressions - "cronfields"
 At expressions are useful for one-time schedules.
-Specify the time, in UTC.
+Specify the time in UTC.
 For rate expressions, *value* is a positive integer and *unit* is minute | minutes | hour | hours | day | days.
 For more information about cron expressions, see Cron Expressions: https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html#CronExpressions in the *Amazon CloudWatch Events User Guide*.